sophia-li-he/xiaoouzhang.github.io/_posts/2018-7-27-collaborative.md

 The structure of a typical SDAE is shown in the upper part of the figure above.
 The 314-dimensional binary encoding $$X_0$$ in the input layer is followed by a corruption layer $$X_c$$, where a Gaussian noise is added.
 Tied weight is applied in the SDAE, such that the SDAE has a symmetric structure.
 The $$X_{encode}$$ layer with the least number of hidden units is the encoding of the user information and will be fed into the MF algorithm.

 In the MF algorithm, we need to handle the rating matrix $$r_{ij}$$ containing the user behavior history, which are implicit feedbacks.
-This is different from the explicit feedbacks such as the rating in Amazon and Netflix, as discussed in [Hu et al. (2008)](https://dl.acm.org/citation.cfm?id=1510528.1511352).
+This is different from the explicit feedbacks such as the ratings in Amazon and Netflix, as discussed in [Hu et al. (2008)](https://dl.acm.org/citation.cfm?id=1510528.1511352).

 For implicit feed backs, we can construct preference matrix $$p_{ij}$$ and confidence matrix $$c_{ij}$$ according to the rating matrix.
-If a customer has used a certain service before, it is possible that the user has preference to this service.
+If a customer has used a certain service before, that costomer shows preference to this service.
 Accordingly, the definition of preference $$p_{ij}$$ is given by
 \begin{equation}
 p_{ij}=\begin{cases}
 1 & \text{if }r_{ij}>0\\\